 If the email used to purchase is different than the one you want us to return your request to, please provide a photocopy of a conventional and recognisable photo ID, such as a driver's license, passport, or national identity card (German Personalausweis or US Real ID, for example).

-After we email you our findings, we'll delete that email, and shred your written request.
+After we email you our findings, we'll delete that email and your request email, and shred your written request.

 Mail your SAR to our Designated Protection Officer:

 We'll respond within 15 days of its receipt.

 In the event of a data breach, we'll post breach information within 48 hours of its discovery.
 Since we don't keep your email address, we'll post details here and make announcements on our Twitter and Facebook feeds.

 Data breaches can include digital and physical records (such as mailing labels).

 |Breach date||Nature of breach||Mitigation|

 phew . . .